 - Only one handle and one lid for two pots

+This compact and affordable set cooked food evenly and was the easiest to clean of anything I tried.
 This two-pot set from MSR was a close runner-up for the best overall slot.
 It was both great to cook in—a true non-stick surface—and a breeze to clean up afterward.
 While virtually every other pot needed some elbow grease to clean, all of the food in the MSR Ceramic peeled right off and left almost no residue behind.

 Despite its robust appearance, the aluminum construction of this set means it has some give when pressure is applied, especially compared to the stainless steel pots in my test.
 I wouldn’t sit on my pack if this was inside.
 But this slight tradeoff in durability is more than compensated for by its weight.
 This set is so light that I wouldn’t hesitate to take it on short backpacking trips where I’m planning to do some real cooking.